ferdunt/CodeWars/6 kyu/Fat Fingers/README.md

 The solution to this problem is written in JavaScript the detail about the problem is below and you can check the solution above.

-## 💬 Description 💬

-Given a string that Freddy wants to type, emulate the keyboard misses where each A supposedly pressed is replaced with CapsLock, and return the string that Freddy actually types.
-It doesn't matter if the A in the string is capitalized or not.
-When CapsLock is enabled, capitalization is reversed, but punctuation is not affected.

 ## 🥚 Input 🥚

 ```